elivlo/SpotifyHistorySaver/README.md

 1. Create a Spotify application at: https://developer.spotify.com/dashboard/applications
 2. Run `bin/activate` and build with `go build`
 3. Create `.env` file out of `.env.example` and add client credentials
-    + Don't forget to create database and load schema
+    + Don't forget to create database and load schema with `./SpotifyPlaybackSaver -migrate`
     + Also add db credentials to `.env` file
 4. Generate OAuth token with `./SpotifyPlaybackSaver -login`
     + That will generate a `token.json` file with credentials